Our Team & Board of DirectorsMalerie Holte2021-04-07T01:23:22+00:00

 Sam Spofforth, Chief Executive Officer

-Sam has served as Executive Director of Columbus-based Clean Fuels Ohio since the organization’s founding in 2002.
+Sam has served as Chief Executive Officer of Columbus-based Clean Fuels Ohio since the organization’s founding in 2002.
 He plays a leadership role within the Clean Cities network as well as in the advanced vehicle and fuels industry.

 Sam was named the U.S. Department of Energy’s national Clean Cities Coordinator of the Year in 2007 and Midwest Clean Cities Coordinator of the Year in 2004.
 He was an original inductee to the Clean Cities Hall of Fame in 2011.
 For 12 years, he served as President of Transportation Energy Partners, a national non-profit that serves as an umbrella organization for many of the nation’s non-profit based Clean Cities coalitions and presents the annual Energy Independence Days in Washington, DC.